Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 • Backups — all of the automatic backups from the past 14 days, along with options to restore a backup or manually create a backup.

-• WP Plugins — a list of all of your site’s plugins, as well as whether there’s an update available.
+• Themes and Plugins — a list of all of your site’s themes and plugins, as well as whether there’s an update available.

 • IP Deny — lets you block specific IP addresses or ranges of IP addresses.